 All employees are responsible for the management of risk, with the ultimate accountability residing with the Board.
-We have a strong risk culture, which is embedded through clear and consistent communication and appropriate training for all employees.
-A comprehensive risk management framework is applied throughout HBPH, with governance and corresponding risk management tools.
-This framework is underpinned by our risk culture and reinforced by our values and required conduct outcomes.
+We recognize the importance of a strong culture, which refers to our shared attitudes, values and standards that shape behaviors related to risk awareness, risk taking and risk management.
+This is embedded through clear and consistent communication and appropriate training for all employees.